 Android L was previewed just a day ago at the Google I/O 2014 event that held in San Francisco.
-The long awaited and rumored Android L is a preview showcase of what what’s coming in the next Android version.
+The long-awaited and rumored Android L is a preview showcase of what ‘s coming in the next Android version.
 For now, it has been released as a developer preview for those who are ready to run the long race of experimentation and is made available for the Nexus 5 and Nexus 7 2013 Edition in the form of Factory Images.
 We as always will put up our hands and help you Install Android L Developer Preview on Nexus 5 & 7.
-The process is simple as we’re going to Install the factory image, which requires a basic knowledge about Window’s Command Prompt.
+The process is simple as we’re going to Install the factory image, which requires a piece of basic knowledge about Window’s Command Prompt.

 Tons of new changes were added and displayed during the event, which were definitely appealing.
 These are mentioned below:

 - Completely revamped User Interface also known as Material Design is making its entry in this new version of Android, which is considered as the major re-design in Android till now.
-New animations, widgets, highly-customized drawables etc.
+New animations, widgets, highly-customized drawables, etc.

 - DO NOT DISTURB function that definitely will come in handy, enabling its users to block calls, messages from a specific user or a complete group of such.
 It is an essential utility that has finally made its way to Android and can be accessed directly from the Quick Setting Toggles, tapping on which will take you to the DND mode configuration.

 - Project Volta is a drastic move by Google towards the improvement of battery life, more detailed and user-friendly view of battery stats, which will ultimately turn out to an efficient and managed battery.
-It also includes multi-level battery saver modes for a better management.
+It also includes multi-level battery saver modes for better management.